April 22, 2024

 After completing your AMCAS application, you’ll need to write several secondary essays specifically for Keck School of Medicine.
 These essays are crucial as they allow you to demonstrate how your background aligns with KSOM, beyond what is conveyed in your general medical school personal statement and the AMCAS Work and Activities section.

 The secondary essay prompts for KSOM require thoughtful and comprehensive responses.
-For example:
+Below is exactly what you’ll see for secondary essays when applying to USC medical school.

 The following questions allow the Admissions Committee to become acquainted with you as an individual.
 Please answer the questions in 3-5 sentences.
 Each answer must be 65 words or less.